-The following operational guidelines were developed to balance the Waynesburg University (WU) Athletic Training Program's (ATP) mission to educate the next generation of Healthcare Professionals by providing appropriate and safe clinical care to the patients we serve during the COVID-19 pandemic.
-The WU ATP is committed to balancing this education in partnership with affiliated clinical sites.
+The following operational guidelines were developed to balance the Waynesburg University (WU) Master of Science in Athletic Training (MSAT) Program's mission to educate the next generation of Healthcare Professionals by providing appropriate and safe clinical care to the patients we serve during the COVID-19 pandemic.
+The WU MSAT program is committed to balancing this education in partnership with affiliated clinical sites.
 During the COVID-19 pandemic, we must balance this objective with our primary mission of providing clinical care to the patients we serve.
-The WU ATP in partnership with affiliated clinical education sites, are committed to safety and will operate under the guidance of accepted best practices to prevent and mitigate the spread of COVID-19 among Athletic Training Students (ATSs), Preceptors, Faculty, and patients in the prevention and mitigation of COVID-19.
+The WU MSAT program in partnership with affiliated clinical education sites, are committed to safety and will operate under the guidance of accepted best practices to prevent and mitigate the spread of COVID-19 among students, Preceptors, faculty, and patients in the prevention and mitigation of COVID-19.